mechanical-turk/cobalt-base/README.md

 #Bin Executable

 If you want to run your scaffolding tool as bin executable from the terminal, do the following:
-- give your tool a command name, and assign it in your packages.json file.
+- Give your tool a command name, and assign it in your packages.json file via the `bin` key.
 For example, if you want your scaffolder to run when you execute `myscaffolder generate component my-first-component`, replace `starter` with `myscaffolder`, so that you have the following in your `packages.json` file:
 ```json
 "bin": {
     "myscaffolder": "./index.js"